GaloisInc/jvm-verifier/doc/japi-tutorial/main/jss-tutorial.md

 This will result in a new file, `JavaMD5.class` in the same directory as the source file.
-The `-cp` option tells the compiler where to find code for the standard Java libraries and the Bouncy Castle implementaiont, needed to type-check the example.
-The `-g` option tells the compiler to include debugging information in the output, so that `jss` will be able to determine the names of local variables and method paremeters, as well as to determine which JVM instructions correspond with which lines of source code.
+The `-cp` option tells the compiler where to find code for the standard Java libraries and the Bouncy Castle implementation, needed to type-check the example.
+The `-g` option tells the compiler to include debugging information in the output, so that `jss` will be able to determine the names of local variables and method parameters, as well as to determine which JVM instructions correspond with which lines of source code.
 This latter option can be omitted, but the debugging information can make the simulator more convenient to use.